otto-de-legacy/rx-composer/README.md

 ## Examples

-### Fetching to contents for a single page in parallel:
+### Fetching two contents for a single page in parallel:

             // Specify what to fetch:
             final Plan plan = planIsTo(